1-877-929-7245

 • Breakfast, Dinner

-With a full day to explore at leisure, you could visit one or two of the other city districts, each with a unique style and distinct atmosphere.
-One popular district is La Boca, a colorful neighborhood that was first populated by Spanish and Italian immigrants in the mid-19th century and has been a favorite of artists for generations.
-Caminito Street in La Boca is a vibrant pedestrian-friendly area that has functioned as an open-air museum and art market since 1959.
-San Telmo, another artistic quarter, is the city's oldest neighborhood, characterized by cobbled streets and antique shops.
+With a full day to explore, you could visit one or two of the city's other districts - each has its own unique style and distinct atmosphere.
+One popular district is La Boca, a colorful neighborhood which was first populated by Spanish and Italian immigrants in the mid-19th century and has been a favorite of artists for generations.
+Caminito Street in La Boca is a vibrant pedestrian-friendly area which has functioned as an open-air museum and art market since 1959.
+San Telmo, another artistic quarter, is the city's oldest neighborhood, characterized by cobbled streets and antique stores.

 Includes